 My background and experience

-I have worked extensively within the mental health field for the past 11 years, and have experience of helping people overcome complex issues, specifically around: depression, anxiety, addictions, bereavement, relationship issues, OCD and eating disorders.
+I have worked extensively within the mental health field for the past 15 years, and have experience of helping people overcome complex issues, specifically around: childhood trauma, depression, anxiety, addictions, bereavement, relationship issues, OCD and eating disorders.

 I had a calling to train as a counsellor, feeling an innate empathy for the struggle and challenges of others, and ultimately qualified in 2010, studying at The University of Salford with a Diploma in Person Centred Counselling.
-During this time I undertook a placement at Brightstone Clinic, working with a number of clients experiencing depression, anxiety, relationship and many other issues.
+During this time I undertook a placement at Brighstone Clinic, working with a number of clients experiencing trauma from childhood, depression, anxiety, relationship and many other issues.

 Issues I can provide support with:

 The University of Salford, Diploma in Person Centred Counselling in 2010 Member of the BACP The University of Salford, Certificate in Counselling Skills Southampton Institute, 2:1 Degree in HumanResource Management.

 British Association for Counselling & Psychotherapy (BACP)

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).